 Here are the items that I think are super nice to have on hand for most summer trips taken in the car.
-If car camping...the list will obviously grow by like miles, but this is for the typical family trip/outing (and in addition to any clothing and toiletries packed per person).
+If you are car camping... the list will obviously grow by a few miles, but this is for the typical family trip/outing (and in addition to any clothing and toiletries packed per person).
 You can see my free printable kids packing list to make sure your kiddos get all their items packed for summer trips.

 I like to separate items by those that need to be accessible while in the car, our adventuring items, and items that can be packed away and in the back.
 Here are my 3 lists:

 ITEMS USED WHILE IN THE CAR

 - Water bottles for each family member.
 I like to fill them up with ice and make sure the outside is labeled with each person's name.
 Costco often has some good options as well.
 My water bottle requirements are:

 - fits in a cup holder

 - Cooler with snacks and food.